b-Rocks2718/Dioptase-C-Compiler/README.md

 - No multiple declarators per declaration (e.g., `int a, b;`)
 - No variadic functions
 - No inline assembly
-- Optimization support is currently limited to constant folding, dead-code elimination, copy propagation, and dead-store elimination; register allocation and the other passes listed above are not implemented yet
+- Optimization support is currently limited to constant folding, dead-code elimination, copy propagation, dead-store elimination, and tail calls; register allocation and the other passes listed above are not implemented yet
+- The TAC interpreter cannot pass or return structs by value

 In the future I plan to fix most of these limitations.
 I'd also like to add a few extensions to C, like classes, templates, and lambdas.